Asia Pacific Vision: History

 APV started as a supplier of news reports to international broadcasters that did not have adequate resources in Asia.
 Thus, it addressed a news coverage gap in that area.
 It soon built relationships with client broadcasters in Britain, Europe, North America and Australia.
 Its earliest clients included CNN, ABC America, Sky, Fox News, and the major Australian broadcasters TCN 9, Channel 7 and Channel 10.
 Mark Erder and Adrian Brown (Journalist) quickly recognized the importance of retaining all rights to their stories, a condition that enabled them to resell the same content to non-competing clients in other geographical markets.

 As the date for the Hong Kong Handover approached, new opportunities emerged for APV to expand its production services and to offer satellite uplink and outside broadcast services.
 Later, APV. and the BBC entered into a documentary co-production deal.
 With the decision to pursue further documentary projects and program development, the company split its business into two divisions; APV Broadcast Services, that focused on the original news-focused services and APV Programming Division, that dealt with documentary and feature programming.

 While news and documentary film production remained APV's core business, by 1993, the company had begun to attract corporate clients as well.

 With demand from corporate clients steadily increasing, the APV Corporate Services division was established to focus on the production of video news releases (VNR), marketing videos, internal training videos and customized media training, for both PR agencies and direct clients.

 Present Status

 APV currently delivers documentary programming to National Geographic, AETN and other broadcasters.

 In addition, it supplies commissioned content to major corporations across the Asia Pacific region including HSBC, Cathay Pacific Airlines, Swire Pacific Ltd, Shangri-La Hotels, Alibaba, UBS, Prudential and several others.

-Adapting to the changing economic and news climates of Hong Kong, today APV. is almost purely focused on corporate work and Branded content with producers specializing in the financial, hospitality, property and auction industries.
+Adapting to the changing economic and news climates of Hong Kong, today APV is focused on corporate work and branded content with producers specializing in the financial, hospitality, property and auction industries.